 Do you run a cafe, restaurant, or food processing plant in NSW?
-Read this guide to find out what your legal obligations are.
+Read about the Food Act 2003 (NSW) and how to comply here.

 In this article, we’ll outline the key provisions of the Act that you need to know.
 If you operate a food-related business in NSW, these are laws you need to be familiar with.
-If you want to know more about your rights and obligations under the Act, contact a business lawyer.
+If you want to know more about your rights and obligations under the Act, contact a business lawyer for further advice.

 What is the Food Act 2003 (NSW)?